ytakefuji/openai/README.md

 Hint: use geopandas and find a Japan prefecture map.

 11. show two codes in Python how to upload and download a csv file on your account of Facebook, LinkedIn or Line for sharing it within group members while the current SNS platforms do not allow users to upload/download a csv file.
+There is no menu to upload a csv file.

 # Challenging EXAMPLES